Caleb67/Modular-Tools/README.md

 When ready to forge a tool, simply press the forge's "hammer" button.

 ### OH HEY IF YOURE BUILDING THIS
-comment out the imports and the FabricGameTestRunner loaded checks in the initializers before compiling it!
+comment out the imports and the FabricGameTestRunner loaded checks in the initializers before compiling a release!
 D: these don't work outside of dev environment (for some reason??????)